IT Outsourcing in Healthcare [Checklist for Hospitals]

 The need to provide quality care and to decrease costs are the key drivers of IT outsourcing in the global healthcare industry.
 Do you know how many IT healthcare services are outsourced?
 According to Black Book survey of 2015, 75% of hospitals over 300 beds were outsourcing IT services.
 The predictions on health IT outsourcing by the Statista statistics portal define the global market size of IT healthcare outsourcing by 2017 at 47 billion U.S. dollars.
 And, according to Markets and Markets, the healthcare IT outsourcing market will be worth $50.4 billion by 2018, and U.S. and Canada hold the highest share of the global healthcare information technology outsourcing market.

-Why do Hospitals Need to Outsource IT?
+Why Do Hospitals Need to Outsource IT?

 So it’s no wonder that healthcare institutions are in need of reliable and state-of-the-art IT infrastructure capable of connecting all systems and devices used by healthcare facilities.
-Unfortunately healthcare industry institutions lack the necessary skills and IT domain expertise and that is one of the main drivers of IT outsourcing in healthcare, which enable healthcare providers to concentrate on their core business – providing healthcare services, while enhancing quality care and cutting costs.
+Unfortunately, healthcare industry institutions lack the necessary skills and IT domain expertise and that is one of the main drivers of IT outsourcing in healthcare, which enable healthcare providers to concentrate on their core business – providing healthcare services while enhancing quality care and cutting costs.

-Outsourcing healthcare services includes a wide range of complex technology services, such as hosting, network infrastructure, service desk, application support and even full IT department outsourcing.
+Outsourcing healthcare services include a wide range of complex technology services, such as hosting, network infrastructure, service desk, application support and even full IT department outsourcing.
 Such a wide range of necessities can also be attributed to the rise in demand for application management services and application development on in-house IT experts.
-The growing and ageing population to be covered under insurance policies in accordance with HIPPA Act and the new regulations, including ICD 10 guidelines, also generate a need for health IT outsourcing.
+The growing and aging population to be covered under insurance policies in accordance with HIPPA Act and the new regulations, including ICD 10 guidelines, also generate a need for health IT outsourcing.

 Therefore five major reasons can be identified for why Hospitals are Outsourcing IT Functions: